-This privacy statement sets out how CityFibre Holdings Ltd and CityFibre Limited (referred to in this statement as CityFibre / we / us) use and protect any personal data that you give us when you use this website or that we hold in connection with any of our products, services or offerings.
+This privacy statement sets out how CityFibre Holdings Ltd, CityFibre Limited and Entanet International Limited (referred to in this statement as CityFibre / we / us) use and protect any personal data that you give us when you use this website or that we hold in connection with any of our products, services or offerings.

 This privacy statement applies to users of our websites, customer contacts, supplier contacts and residential householders whose personal data is collected or used when you are accessing or using our websites or interacting with us.

 We are part of the CityFibre Group of companies.
-CityFibre Holdings Ltd is our corporate function and CityFibre Limited is our operational company.
+CityFibre Holdings Ltd is our corporate function and CityFibre Limited and Entanet International Limited are our operational companies.
 To the extent that they are joint controllers, their respective responsibilities for data protection compliance are set out in this privacy statement.

 We are committed to ensuring that your privacy is protected.
 We also want to ensure you are properly informed about how your information is used and that you receive certain information that we are required to give you by law, which is why provide this privacy statement.

 We may change this statement from time to time by updating this page.
 You should check this page from time to time to ensure that you are aware of and understand any changes.